 The laboratory apparatus used for this sedimentation technique are: sieve, beaker, centrifuge, coverslip, glass slide and normal saline, Lugol's iodine and microscope.

 Normal saline used for sedimentation was prepared.
 2 g of stool sample was added to the beaker and few drops of normal saline were added and mix vigorously.
 Sieve was used to filter in another beaker and the filtrate was added into the centrifuge tube.
 The sample was centrifuge at 2500 revolution per minutes for 3 minutes.
 The supernatant was decanted.
 A drop of the filtrate was added to the glass slide with a drop of lugol's iodine and was covered with cover slip.
-It was viewed under the microscope at X10 and X40 objective lens.
-(Garcia, 2001).
+It was viewed under the microscope at X10 and X40 objective lens(Garcia, 2001).

 In flotation technique, Zinc sulfate solutions are normally used because they have low specify gravity and these allows egg of parasite to float.
 Laboratory apparatus used: sieve, cover slip, glass slide, test tube, funnel and microscope.

 Zinc sulfate solution was prepared.
 2g of stool sample was added to the beaker and 5ml of zinc sulphate were also added and mix vigorously.
 Sieve was used to filter in another beaker and the filtrate was transferred to a test tube using a funnel.
 The test tube was filled to the brim with the zinc sulfate and was covered with cover slip.
 It was allowed to settle for 30 minutes.
 A drop of lugol's iodine was added to the glass slide and that coverslip was placed in the glass slide.
-It was viewed under microscope at X10 and X40.
-(CDC, 2016)
+It was viewed under microscope at X10 and X40 (CDC, 2016)

 2.8 Administration of Questionnaires